ashirude/airflow-mssql/README.md

 # Setup DAG and Airflow UI
 Airflow - Initiation of DB in MSSQL Server.
 Creates all metadata tables for the application, it is responsible to setup backend

 $ airflow initdb

 start the web server, default port is 8080

 $ airflow webserver -p 8080

 1. Edit coonnections inside airflow UI --> Admin --> Connections
 2. Create DAG - repo contains an example DAG.
 Set mssql_conn_id = '<newly_created_connection>'

-# Checkpoints while running DAG-
+# Checkpoints while running DAG
 •	check if airflow scheduler is running

 •	check if airflow webserver is running